Working from Home

 Taking a break or several breaks in your working day can make you more productive, and less stressed.

 A good 'lunch break', whether that be at home sitting in another room other than the room where you have your computer, or 'out', can refresh and reinvigorate.
 Even when I'm heads down writing chapters I find that a good brisk walk often helps with the creativity.
 Certainly, if I'm stuck on a piece of writing and have 'writer's block', getting out into the fresh air can bring clarity to a creative problem.
+At the moment I'm in lockdown, but along with others in Jersey, across the Channel Islands and the UK, we are still allowed to get out for exercise for a couple of hours a day!
+And there's always the garden, if you have one.

 Most importantly, if there's one thing I've learned it's not to feel guilty about giving myself a break.

-If you change your mind-set and stop thinking of vacations as 'time lost' but rather 'experiences gained', you may end up more productive.
+As self-employeds, if you change your mind-set and stop thinking of vacations as 'time lost' but rather 'experiences gained', you may end up more productive.
 You spend precious time with your family, which is vital.
 The time away from the daily grind of home working may well revive your creativity and enthusiasm.
 You will gain new experiences and visit new and interesting places.
 If you feel up to it, make notes, take photos and collect brochures, because you may find you pay for part of the holiday by later selling a travel article on that very destination.

 When it comes to breaks in your working day at home, the one thing to avoid is that feeling of GUILT you get when you go out for a walk or decide to take half an hour for lunch.
 Don't beat yourself up about it.
 Believe me, if you take those little breaks, you'll benefit in the long run.